“Be Free.”

 Feature

-When you spend stamina, you may grant it’s effects to another creature.
+When you would gain a stamina effect, you may instead grant it to another character.

 Flawless Navigator